r0bertgabriel/r0bertgabriel/README.md

 ## About Me
-🌱 I am currently a student of Systems Analysis and Development, and Data Science and Analysis.
-I am also pursuing studies in Information Security.
+🌱 I am currently a Systems Analysis and Development student, and a researcher in Data Science and Analysis.
+I am also occasionally an information security enthusiast ;D
 💬 I am 27 years old, currently living in Brazil.
 I have experience with:
 - **Programming Languages**: SQL, Python, R, Shell Script
 - **Tools & Frameworks**: Bash, Anaconda, Jupyter, SQLite